Cannabis ruderalis: Genomic studies

+Clarke and Merlin carried out more studies in 2013 to analyze the genus mixing molecular markers, chemotypes and morphological characteristics.
+They proposed a refinement in Hillig's hypothesis and suggested that C. ruderalis could be the wild ancestor of C. sativa and C. indica.
+However, these affirmations were based on a limited sample size.

 Etymology

-Cannabis ruderalis was first described by Russian botanist D. E. Janischewsky in 1924.
-The term ruderalis is derived from the Latin rūdera, which is the plural form of rūdus, a Latin word meaning rubble, lump, or rough piece of bronze.
-In botanical Latin, 'ruderalis' means 'weedy' or 'growing among waste'.
+The term ruderalis is derived from the Latin rūdera, which is the plural form of rūdus, meaning "rubble", "lump", or "rough piece of bronze".
+In botanical Latin, ruderalis means "weedy" or "growing among waste".
 A ruderal species refers to any plant that is the first to colonize land after a disturbance removing competition.

 Distribution and habitat

-C. ruderalis was first scientifically identified in 1924 in southern Siberia, although it grows wild in other areas of Russia.
+C. ruderalis was first scientifically described in 1924 (from plants collected in southern Siberia), although it grows wild in other areas of Russia.
 The Russian botanist, Janischewski, was studying wild Cannabis in the Volga River system and realized he had come upon a third species.
 C. ruderalis is a hardier variety grown in the northern Himalayas and southern states of the former Soviet Union, characterized by a more sparse, "weedy" growth.

 Similar C. ruderalis populations can be found in most of the areas where hemp cultivation was once prevalent.
 The most notable region in North America is the midwestern United States, though populations occur sporadically throughout the United States and Canada.
 Large wild C. ruderalis populations are found in central and eastern Europe, most of them in Ukraine, Lithuania, Belarus, Latvia, Estonia and adjacent countries.
 Without human selection, these plants have lost many of the traits they were originally selected for, and have acclimated to their environment.